Hochschild homology and the derived de Rham complex revisited: Derived commutative rings

 \begin{remark} In the situation of \cref{dc--ct--square-zero-adjoint}, we have a natural equivalence $U \circ L \iso \id_{\DAlg_A}$, where $U : \DAlgMod_A \to \DAlg_A$ is as defined in \cref{dc--ct--square-zero}.
 To see this, note that $U$ admits a right adjoint $Z : \DAlg_A \to \DAlgMod_A$, given on objects by $Z(B) \iso (B,0)$.
 The natural transformation $\eta$ of \cref{dc--ct--square-zero} induces an natural equivalence $\id_{\DAlg_A} \isoto G \circ Z$, and passing to left adjoints gives the desired natural equivalence $U \circ L \isoto \id_{\DAlg_A}$. \end{remark}

 \begin{construction}[Cotangent complex] Let $A$ be a derived commutative algebra object of $\cat{C}$ and let $B$ be a derived commutative $A$-algebra.
 It follows from \cref{dc--ct--square-zero-adjoint-underlying} that there is a unique $B$-module $\cot_{B/A} \in \Mod_B$ equipped with an equivalence $(B,\cot_{B/A}) \iso L(B)$ in $\DAlgMod_A$, where $L$ is the left adjoint functor of \cref{dc--ct--square-zero-adjoint}.
 We refer to $\cot_{B/A}$ as the \emph{cotangent complex of $B$ over $A$}.
-By definition, $\cot_{B/A}$ comes equipped with an $A$-linear derivation $d : B \to \cot_{B/A}$; we refer to $d$ as the \emph{universal $A$-linear derivation of $B$} (or just the \emph{universal derivation}, if context makes the abbreviation appropriate). \end{construction}
+By definition, $\cot_{B/A}$ comes equipped with an $A$-linear derivation $d : B \to \cot_{B/A}$; we refer to $d$ as the \emph{universal $A$-linear derivation of $B$} (or just the \emph{universal derivation}, if context makes the abbreviation appropriate).
+As the terminology suggests, for any $B$-module $M$, composition with $d$ defines an equivalence between $\Map_{\Mod_B}(\cot_{B/A},M)$ and the space of $A$-linear derivations of $B$ into $M$ (this follows from the definition of $\cot_{B/A}$ in terms of the left adjoint $L$). \end{construction}

 \begin{example} Let $A$ be a derived commutative algebra object of $\cat{C}$, let $M \in \Mod_A$, and let $B := \LSym_A(M) \in \DAlg_A$.
 Then there is a canonical equivalence of $B$-modules $\cot_{B/A} \iso B \otimes_A M$. \end{example}